Manual

 Examples

-Here's a typical Makefile for building an object library:
+Here's a typical Makefile for building a static object library:

 LIBRARIES := ../stlplus3/portability